Table of Contents

 Ministry of Agriculture, Food and Rural Affairs Act (Appeals of Decisions made under Farm Products Marketing Act or Milk Act)

-In 2019-20, the Tribunal received a total of 13 appeals under the Ministry of Agriculture, Food and Rural Affairs Act.
-Eight appeals were carried forward from previous years.
-Three appeals were withdrawn, two appeals were dismissed for lack of jurisdiction, and one decision was released, resulting in 15 appeals being carried forward into the 2020-21 fiscal year.
+In 2020-21, the Tribunal received a total of eight appeals under the Ministry of Agriculture, Food and Rural Affairs Act.
+15 appeals were carried forward from previous years.
+13 appeals were withdrawn, and three decisions were released, resulting in seven appeals being carried forward into the 2021-22 fiscal year.

-In 2019-20, the Tribunal received 158 applications for a religious exemption under the Act.
-This is up from 132 applications in 2018-19.
+In 2020-21, the Tribunal received 100 applications for a religious exemption under the Act.
+This is down from 158 applications in 2019-20.
 Each valid application was forwarded to the accredited farm organizations and reviewed by the Tribunal.
 On average, applications were responded to within five days.
-In 2018-19 the Tribunal received 49 requests for replacement letters, and in 2019-20 there were 76 requests.
+In 2020-21 the Tribunal received 64 requests for replacement letters, down from 76 in 2019-20, but still up from 2018-19, when the Tribunal received 49 requests.
 When, after reviewing an application, it is not clear to the Tribunal that an application is based on a genuinely held religious belief or conviction, the Tribunal schedules a hearing.
 The Tribunal also holds a hearing if there is an objection by one of the accredited farm organizations.
-The Tribunal held a hearing for one application for religious exemption in 2019-20, as it was not clear to the Tribunal that the applicant held a genuine religious belief or conviction.
-The Tribunal denied the application for religious exemption after holding the hearing.
+The Tribunal held no such hearings in 2020-21.

-The Tribunal granted a total of 128 religious exemptions and denied one application for religious exemption in 2019-20.
-31 applications were not decided within the year and two applications were carried over from the previous year.
+The Tribunal granted a total of 107 religious exemptions in 2020-21.
+24 applications were not decided within the year and 31 applications were carried over from the previous year.

 The Tribunal provides a readily accessible forum for appeals and applications under the Drainage Act.
 Matters heard include appeals pertaining to the engineer’s report and assessments under sections 48 and 54 of the Act; appeals pertaining to the quality of the construction of a drainage works under section 64 of the Act; appeals from decisions of a Municipal Council to not proceed with a petition for drainage works, or where the municipality has not decided within 30 days after the filing of a petition to proceed with a drainage works under Section 5 of the Act; and applications to correct an error in an engineer’s report or to vary assessments under sections 58(4) and 76 of the Act.

-In 2019-20, the Tribunal received appeals relating to 20 drainage works.
+In 2020-21, the Tribunal received appeals relating to 11 drainage works.
 Seven matters were carried over from a previous year.
-In total, five matters were withdrawn, two matters were not accepted for a hearing for lack of jurisdiction, and 14 decisions were released.
-Seven matters have been carried over into the next fiscal year.
+In total, five matters were withdrawn, and 1 decision was released.
+Twelve matters have been carried over into the next fiscal year.